-The critique to the realism and the need for abstraction it’s crucial to understand under what circumnstances photography made his appearance.
+The critique of the realism and the need for abstraction it’s crucial to understand under what circumstances photography made his appearance.
 On the one hand, there’s always the artistic need to go beyond what’s being considered established, stereotype, ordinary.
-It’s in our own nature and it’s what keep us pushing and looking for new solutions.
-On the other hand, there are our limits we need to take into account: our ideas are and will always be hindered by the boundaries of our knowledge.
-And that’s where all those photographers who sought artistic freedom by intervening on the photo with any technique and means at their disposal in order to overcome reality, failed to understand the limitations of such a premise.
-They simply didn’t know where to look and thus, they ended up comparing themselves with the past.
-In doing so, they denied the very nature of the tool they were using.
+It’s in our own nature and it’s what keeps us pushing and looking for new solutions.
+On the other hand, we need to take into account our own limits: our ideas are and will always be hindered by the boundaries of our knowledge.
+And that’s what all those photographers who sought artistic freedom failed to understand by intervening on the photo with any technique and means at their disposal in order to overcome reality.
+They simply didn’t know where to look and thus they ended up comparing themselves with the past.
+In doing so they denied the very nature of the tool they were using.
 They overlooked the quintessential element of the problem: photography is not painting.
-The need to manipulate a photograph was, and still is, mainly due to a misconception that the only true way to be an artist is by doing what a painter does, which is creating following his/her own imagination (what is freer than imagination?).
-A painter doesn’t have to stick to reality, so why a photographer should?
+The need to manipulate a photograph was, and still is, mainly due to the misconception that the only true way to be an artist is by doing what a painter does, which is creating following his/her own imagination.
+A painter doesn’t have to stick to reality so why a photographer should?
 Of course, this issue is particularly relevant to photography due to the similarities it shares with painting.
-Probably, it’s wiser to focus on how photography is different from painting, or to any other discipline for that matter.
+It’s probably wiser to focus on how photography differs from painting, or from any other discipline for that matter.

 Apart from the foregoing gripes, what then makes a picture a creative piece of work?
 We know it cannot be just technique.
 Is it content — and if so, what is content?
 These are basic questions that enlightened photographers must answer for themselves.